73 Mac Automation Stories from TidBITS Readers

 All this runs on a top-of-the-line iMac and relies on AppleScript/Objective-C libraries in Xcode.

-Emmanuel Levy -- We at Quomodo have developed a Web hosting environment that relies on XML and AppleScript instead of the more commonly used mySQL and PHP.
+Emmanuel Levy -- We at Quomodo have developed a Web hosting environment that relies on XML and AppleScript instead of the more commonly used MySQL and PHP.
 The main advantage is that XML is both the database language and the Web page language.
-Thanks to that environment, we are able to develop enhancements and new features way faster and more freely than if we used the usual mySQL/PHP framework.
+Thanks to that environment, we are able to develop enhancements and new features way faster and more freely than if we used the usual MySQL/PHP framework.
 A specific — yet, very simple — CGI sends the HTTP requests to our AppleScript hub (Smile), which in turn sends the hard stuff to some OSAX (mainly XMLLib.osax).
 A herd of Smile apps handles up to 100 requests per second.

 Our DIY Web site system works wonderfully for 50,000+ sites maintained by 100,000+ admins.